Ram Manohar Lohia: 1965–1967: Samyukta Socialist Party and Samyukta Vidhayak Dal

 By 1965, the Socialists across the country decided to merge, so as to defeat the ruling Congress Party.
 The Socialist Party then merged with the Praja Socialist Party to form the Samyukta Socialist Party.

 In 1967, under Lohia's leadership, the Samyukta Socialist Party defeated the Congress in seven states (including Uttar Pradesh), forming the government there.
 This was part of an alliance that was formed by Lohia and Bharatiya Jana Sangh leader Nanaji Deshmukh.
 This coalition was referred to as the Samyukta Vidhayak Dal.

 However, soon after, Lohia realised that the newly elected ministers from his Party were seeking power instead of implementing socialist principles.
 While this affected him, he continued to guide them.

 In 1967, Lohia won the elections from the newly created Kannauj Lok Sabha constituency, which was split from the Farrukhabad Lok Sabha constituency.
 Due to strong opposition from the Congress, he won with a majority of only 472 votes.

 Death

 In 1978, former Union Health Minister Raj Narain reported that Lohia may have died due to medical negligence.
 Lohia was a diabetic and a hypertensive patient.
 A commission appointed by the Union government to inquire into the cause of his death found that he had undergone an operation, during which one of the stitches was not properly done.
 This led to excessive bleeding, leading to his death at the age of 57 on 12 October 1967.

-Lohia was a bachelor when he died and had no personal wealth.
+Lohia had no personal wealth when he died.
 He also had no house.
 At his funeral, Jayaprakash Narayan stated that "Dr Lohia was the messiah of the poor in India".